-BENCHMARKS REGULATION: Interest and/or other amounts payable under the Notes may be calculated by reference to certain reference rates.
-Any such reference rate may constitute a benchmark for the purposes of Regulation (EU) 2016/1011 (the "Benchmark Regulation").
-If any such reference rate does constitute such a benchmark, the applicable Final Terms or Pricing Supplement will indicate whether or not the benchmark is provided by an administrator included in the register of administrators and benchmarks established and maintained by the European Securities and Markets Authority ("ESMA") pursuant to Article 36 of the Benchmark Regulation.
-Not every reference rate will fall within the scope of the Benchmark Regulation.
-Transitional provisions in the Benchmark Regulation may have the result that the administrator of a particular benchmark is not required to appear in the register of administrators and benchmarks at the date of the relevant Final Terms or Pricing Supplement (or, if located outside the European Union, recognition, endorsement or equivalence).
-The registration status of any administrator under the Benchmark Regulation is a matter of public record and, save where required by applicable law, neither SBSA nor SBG intend to update the relevant Final Terms or Pricing Supplement to reflect any change in the registration status of the administrator.
+UK BENCHMARKS REGULATION: Interest and/or other amounts payable under the Notes may be calculated by reference to certain reference rates.
+Any such reference rate may constitute a benchmark for the purposes of Regulation (EU) 2016/1011 as it forms part of domestic law of the UK by virtue of EUWA (the "UK Benchmark Regulation").
+If any such reference rate does constitute such a benchmark, the applicable Final Terms or Pricing Supplement will indicate whether or not the benchmark is provided by an administrator included in the register of administrators and benchmarks established and maintained by the FCA pursuant to Article 36 of the UK Benchmark Regulation.
+Not every reference rate will fall within the scope of the UK Benchmark Regulation.
+The registration status of any administrator under the UK Benchmark Regulation is a matter of public record and, save where required by applicable law, neither SBSA nor SBG intend to update the relevant Final Terms or Pricing Supplement to reflect any change in the registration status of the administrator.

-In this Base Prospectus, unless otherwise specified, references to a "Member State" are references to a Member State of the EEA, references to "South Africa" are references to the Republic of South Africa, references to "U.S.\$", "U.S. dollars" are to United States dollars, references to "EUR" or "euro" are to the single currency introduced at the start of the third stage of European Economic and Monetary Union pursuant to the Treaty establishing the European Community, as amended, references to "ZAR", "R" or "Rand" are to South African rand and references to "Renminbi", "CNY" and "RMB" are to the lawful currency of the People's Republic of China (excluding the Hong Kong Special Administrative Region, the Macau Special Administrative Region and Taiwan) ("PRC").
+In this Base Prospectus, unless otherwise specified, references to a "Member State" are references to a Member State of the EEA, reference to the "UK" are to the United Kingdom, references to "South Africa" are references to the Republic of South Africa, references to "U.S.\$", "U.S. dollars" are to United States dollars, references to "EUR" or "euro" are to the single currency introduced at the start of the third stage of European Economic and Monetary Union pursuant to the Treaty establishing the European Community, as amended, references to "ZAR", "R" or "Rand" are to South African rand and references to "Renminbi", "CNY" and "RMB" are to the lawful currency of the People's Republic of China (excluding the Hong Kong Special Administrative Region, the Macau Special Administrative Region and Taiwan) ("PRC").